Becoming an HVAC Project Manager: Steps & Certification

 Step 4: Work as an HVAC tech and volunteer for higher-level tasks (up to five years)

 The most important stepping stone to managing others is to have the experience and knowledge required to face common issues on the job.
-Because HVAC is applicable to a wide array of industries, time spent working will also help HVAC techs gain specialized knowledge that is often valued in a project manager.
+Because HVAC is applicable to a wide array of industries, time spent working will also help HVAC techs gain specialized knowledge that is often valued by a project manager.
 Specialized knowledge can also help a technician garner a higher salary as a tech and a manager.
-For example, according to PayScale.com (October 2022), HVAC service techs with commercial skills made more than those with residential skills.
+For example, according to PayScale.com (April 2024), HVAC service techs with commercial skills made more than those with residential skills.

 While on the job, techs interested in project management should also develop interpersonal and leadership skills.
 Hopeful HVAC managers should volunteer for opportunities to do client-facing, organizational, and team-lead tasks and offer assistance to current project managers.
 Engaging in tasks like these can accelerate an HVAC tech’s pathway to project management by demonstrating leadership capacity.